seandstewart/bardly/pending/romances/cymbeline/uncut.md

 Wert thou the son of Jupiter and no more
 But what thou art besides, thou wert too base
 To be his groom: thou wert dignified enough,
-Even to the point of envy, if ’twere made
+Even to the point of envy, if 'twere made
 Comparative for your virtues, to be styled
 The under-hangman of his kingdom, and hated
 For being preferred so well.